clinton3141/jquery.animateScene/README.md

 Consider it in pre-alpha and alost certainly broken.
 The API will change, invocation may change, hell, even the name might change!
 Good luck ;)

+I am using the [SemVer](http://semver.org/) versioning system though - major.minor.patch - so you should be able to work out what to expect from that :)

 ## 3) Usage

 Animations and delays are taken from `data-` attributes in the HTML.